DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 These videos are not a claim of best practice but can help you get to know teaching better.

-[Events](https://getintoteaching.education.gov.uk/events) can also help you get to know teaching.
+[Events](https://getintoteaching.education.gov.uk/events) can also give you an insight into teaching.